 About design patter builder

-Today we are going to talk on a design pattern Builder.
 We start from the very begging, so try to find out for what the design patter is required.

-The pattern belongs to a creation patterns category.
-It means you can create objects with a builder.
 It lets you split creation an object into several phases.
 Have a look at an example below.
-It demonstrates a typical use-case of Builder.
+It demonstrates a typical use-case of

 public class Person {